animatedmax/spring-data-geode/src/main/markdown/reference/function-annotations.md

 <div class="paragraph">

-Spring Data for GemFire, true to Spring’s core value proposition, aims to hide the mechanics of remote Function execution and let you focus on core POJO programming and business logic.
+Spring Data for GemFire, true to Spring's core value proposition, aims to hide the mechanics of remote Function execution and let you focus on core POJO programming and business logic.
 To this end, Spring Data for GemFire introduces annotations to declaratively register the public methods of a POJO class